 Let one of the most classic flavors of fall do a dance on your tongue when you create this homemade Apple Pie Filling.
 Freshly sliced granny smith apples, cinnamon, and vegan butter are cooked down to create a delicious recipe.
 Quick, easy, and perfect for many uses other than just pie and Thanksgiving dinner!

 Apple pie or apple desserts in general are like a melt in your mouth dream.
 It’s impossible to go through autumn without apples being a part of your life.
 From the smell of your candles or air freshener, to the candied apples and desserts like this filling.
 Apples pop up everywhere when fall starts tip-toeing around the corner.

 Of course, apples are just as perfect all year round, but they add their own piece of magic to the wonderland that is fall.
 Let me be clear, desserts aren’t the only perfection apples create.
-For example, I adore using them for this Green Apple Coleslaw or for a warm bowl of this vegan Roasted Butternut Squash Soup with Apple.
+For example, I adore using them for this Green Apple Coleslaw or for a warm bowl of this vegan Roasted Butternut Squash Soup.

 Apples, especially granny smith, add such a strong, tart flavor to recipes.
 It makes them noticeable, like this filling recipe.
 Go make it and twirl around in the kitchen when you do – it’s a fun touch.

 How to Make Apple Pie Filling with Fresh Apples

 - Prep the apples – Peel and slice the apples.
 Sprinkle with lemon juice.
 Discard the peel and core.

 - Cook – Melt the butter in a saucepan then add the apples, sugar, tapioca, and cinnamon.
 Simmer until apples are soft.

 - Add in extras – If you want to add in vanilla or nutmeg, now is the time to do it.